mimbrero/daikon_modified/README.md

 Section [Invariants disabled in the default Daikon configuration](#invariants-disabled-in-the-default-daikon-configuration) contains the 13 invariants that we disabled in the default Daikon configuration to avoid a combinatorial explosions of string comparisons and a high number of false positives.

+## Minimizing false positives

+In the evaluation of the first version of [AGORA]((https://dl.acm.org/doi/10.1145/3597926.3598114)), we identified the invariants of the arithmetic comparison category as the cause of 3 out of every 4 false positives.
+Specifically, most false positives were invariants comparing two independent output properties.
+For example, the invariant `return.duration_ms > size(return.artists[])` states that the duration of a song in milliseconds should always be greater than the number of artists in the song.
+While this may be true in most cases, it clearly does not represent the expected API behaviour and is considered a false positive.
+Finding counterexamples to automatically rule out these false positives is extremely unlikely, and the number of reported false positives can become unbearable if the API has several numerical response fields.

+To address this, AGORA integrates a novel heuristic to minimize false positives derived from arithmetic comparisons based on the following observation: parameters with a different value range are unlikely to be related.
+In the previous example, for instance, the duration of a song in milliseconds may oscillate in the order of thousands, whereas the number of artists of a song may vary from 1 to around 10.

+In practice, we propose a heuristic that discards the invariants that represent arithmetic inequalities (i.e., `x < y`, `x <= y`, `x > y` and `x >= y`) if there is no overlap between the values of the two variables involved.
+Specifically, we modified a total of 32 Daikon invariants so that invariants are not reported if the maximum observed value for one of the involved variables (e.g., 10 artists) is less than the minimum observed value of the other variable (e.g., 30K milliseconds).

+**This heuristic is enabled by default, to disable it, set the boolean parameter `use_agora_pp` of the modified version of Daikon to false.**

 ## Added invariants